 As a result of our acquisitions, our goodwill represents the excess of the consideration paid or transferred plus the fair value of contingent consideration and any non-controlling interest in the acquiree at the acquisition date over the fair values of the identifiable net assets acquired.
+Under ASC 350, "Intangibles - Goodwill and Other", goodwill is subject to an annual impairment test or more frequently if impairment indicators are present.
+Goodwill impairment is deemed to exist if the net book value of a reporting unit exceeds its estimated fair value.
+As of December 31, 2019, we operate in four reporting units within its operating segments.

-ASC 350 allows an entity to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
+ASC 350 allows an entity to first assess qualitative factors to determine whether it is necessary to perform the twostep quantitative goodwill impairment test.
 If the qualitative assessment does not result in a more likely than not indication of impairment, no further impairment testing is required.
-If it does result in a more likely than not indication of impairment test is performed.
+If it does result in a more likely than not indication of impairment, the two-step impairment test is performed.
 Alternatively, ASC 350 permits an entity to bypass the qualitative assessment for any reporting unit and proceed directly to performing the first step of the goodwill impairment test.